 Imagine that an investigator at a crime scene finds a smashed cell phone near the body of a homicide victim.
-The phone, apparently dropped by the perpetrator, is rushed to a forensics laboratory where it undergoes what researchers describe as a “lifestyle chemistry analysis.”
+The phone, apparently dropped by the person who committed the crime, is rushed to a forensics laboratory where it undergoes what researchers describe as a “lifestyle chemistry analysis.”

-Using a mass spectrometer to analyze the molecules on the surface of the phone, laboratory scientists quickly discern that the perpetrator was likely a person who wears high-end cosmetics, suffers from a fungal infection, uses eye drops, and takes an antidepressant.
+Using a mass spectrometer to analyze the molecules on the surface of the phone, laboratory scientists quickly discern that the person who committed the crime was likely a person who wears high-end cosmetics, suffers from a fungal infection, uses eye drops, and takes an antidepressant.
 Further analysis of the phone’s surface reveals the person smokes, uses sunscreen and anti-mosquito sprays, and recently took an antihistamine.
 The person also drinks coffee, likes citrus fruit, and has a diet that involves a lot of chili peppers.

 That scenario is moving from the imaginary to the real based on research recently done with National Institute of Justice support by chemical biologist Pieter Dorrestein at the University of California, San Diego.
 In the paper “Forensic Identification Using Individual Chemical Signatures ”published in the Proceedings of the National Academy of Sciences (PNAS) online in November 2016, Dorrestein said his research team developed an approach to translate chemistries recovered from personal objects such as phones into a lifestyle sketch of the owner, using mass spectrometry and informatics approaches.
 The molecules found on personal belongings, such as pens, keys, phones, or handbags reflect a personalized lifestyle profile that highlights the type of hygiene/beauty products the person uses, diet, medical status, and even the location where a person may have been.